xd999e/neosoft-zebar/README.md

 ### Windows 11

 This hasn't been tested.
 If you find a way to achieve the same taskbar effect as TaskbarX, please let me know (Windhawk might be capable of this).

+## Contribution

+Contributions are welcome!
+If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

+An easy way to contribute is by creating theme presets, or by adding additional themes.
+You can also help with the process icon map in [`src/lib/icon_loader.ts`](src/lib/icon_loader.ts).